Implication of nano-Hertz stochastic gravitational wave on dynamical dark matter through a dark first-order phase transition: THE dark matter candidates and their gravitational wave signals

-In this section, our primary focus lies on two distinct models of dark matter: Q-ball DM and super-cool DM.
+In this section, our primary focus lies on two distinct models of DM: Q-ball (Fermi-ball) DM and super-cool DM.
 These two models exhibit entirely different behaviors due to the variations in their penetration rates, as defined in Eq.~\eqref{Rin}.
-The Q-ball DM or the filtered DM prefers the low penetration ability.
-The super-cool DM requires large penetration rate instead.
+The Q-ball (Fermi-ball) DM or the filtered DM prefers the low penetration ability.
+The super-cool DM requires a large penetration rate instead.